Boulder Carbon Monoxide Poisoning Lawyer

-Boulder Carbon Monoxide Poisoning Attorney Jim Cederberg represents clients who have been injured by carbon monoxide in their homes, at work or in hotels.
+Boulder Carbon Monoxide Poisoning Attorney Luke Cederberg represents clients who have been injured by carbon monoxide in their homes, at work or in hotels.
 He can help you understand your options and he will work to secure you the compensation you deserve for your injuries.
 He has helped many clients receive lost wages, medical expenses, as well as damages for pain and suffering in personal injury cases.

 How Carbon Monoxide Exposure Occurs

 Carbon monoxide is a normal product of combustion.
 Numerous precautions are written into building and plumbing codes to properly ventilate appliances and evacuate carbon monoxide away from structures.
 In high concentrations, it can cause damage to your brain and nervous systems.
 Carbon monoxide, when inhaled, prevents red blood cells from delivering oxygen throughout the body.
 In some tragic cases, this lack of oxygen can lead to death.

 Carbon monoxide is produced by a variety of products, including:

 Carbon monoxide collects more frequently than most people think.
 It is particularly problematic in cabins or other seasonal properties in rural areas.
 However, it is important to remember carbon monoxide can collect in any home or building, at any time.